abbeygirl/nzedb/Sql-Queries.md

 If you don't know what you're doing make backups first.

-If you do know what you're doing make backups first!
+If you do know what you're doing check your last backup!

 ## Counting, finding and/or clearing nZEDb post-processing queues.